Nicole E. Holland, Raquel Farmer-Hinton

 Publication Date: June 27, 2025

-Pages: 256
+Pages: 216

 Series: Teaching for Social Justice Series

 This book encourages educational practitioners to reimagine school-based, postsecondary preparatory opportunities to be more inclusive, cohesive, and supportive of students and their families.
 With specific attention paid to students who have been traditionally underrepresented in college-going and college-graduating populations, the authors use theory, research, and empirical evidence to intentionally center and elevate students who have been overlooked or marginalized in the postsecondary planning process.
-Based on a college and career readiness program that supported the postsecondary aspirations of Black teenage girls, this book identifies how, where, and when school policies and practices create barriers to college and career planning.
-Within that program, traditional postsecondary practices were redesigned with specific consideration of the essential elements of time, care, cultural relevance, and lived experiences.
-This practical resource describes key approaches that encourage educators, counselors, and administrators to revise their own practices to be more beneficial and inclusive for today’s diverse college aspirants.

 Book Features:

-Nicole E. Holland is a professor at Northeastern Illinois University in the Educational Foundations Program and the African and African Studies Program.
-Raquel Farmer-Hinton is a professor at the University of Wisconsin-Milwaukee in the Educational Policy and Community Studies Department.
+Nicole E. Holland is a professor at Northeastern Illinois University in the Educational Foundations Program and the African and African American Studies Program.
+Raquel Farmer-Hinton is a professor at the University of Wisconsin–Milwaukee in the Educational Policy and Community Studies Department.

 Professors: Request an Exam Copy